Alejandro Alvarado Jr.

-Alejandro Alvarado Jr. (born July 29, 2003) is an American professional soccer player who plays as a midfielder for F.C.
-Vizela in the Primeira Liga.
+Alejandro Alvarado Jr. (born July 29, 2003) is an American professional soccer player who plays as a midfielder for Major League Soccer club San Diego.

 Club career

 LA Galaxy II

-Alvarado made his league debut for the club on July 20, 2020, coming on as an 88th-minute substitute for Omar Ontiveros in a 1-0 away victory over the San Diego Loyal.
+Alvarado made his league debut for the club on 20 July 2020, coming on as an 88th-minute substitute for Omar Ontiveros in a 1–0 away victory over the San Diego Loyal.

+Vizela

+On 6 September 2021, recently promoted to the Portuguese Primeira Liga side Vizela announced the signing of Alvarado on a five-year contract.

+Alvarado made his debut for Vizela on 20 November 2021, starting in a 2–0 home win over Estrela da Amadora in the Taça de Portugal.
+He made his Primeira Liga debut a month later, on 28 December, coming off the bench in the final minutes of a 2–0 defeat away at Marítimo.

+Vianense (loan)

+On 30 August 2023, Vizela sent Alvarado on a season-long loan to Liga 3 side Vianense.

+San Diego FC

+On January 14, 2025, Alvarado returned to the United States, signing a two-year deal with San Diego FC ahead of their inaugural season.

 Personal life

 Born in the United States, Alvarado is of Mexican descent.